Tram-One/tram-one/docs/guides/cheat-sheet.md

 const toggleColor = () => setColor('red')
 ```
 * initial state can be an object or array
-* avoid setter if using an object or array
+* avoid using setter if managing an object or array

 </div>